-These interventions addresses general concern related to nutritional deficits for the hospital or home setting.
+These interventions address general concerns related to nutritional deficits in the hospital or home setting.

 - Provide sensory stimulation.
 Attempt to cuddle the child and talk to him or her in a warm, soothing tone and allow for play activities appropriate for the child’s age.

 - Maintain adequate nutrition and fluid intake.
 Feed the child slowly and carefully in a quiet environment; during feeding, the child might be closely snuggled and gently rocked; it may be necessary to feed the child every 2 to 3 hours initially.